SparrowChang/CS6375_assignment1/README.md

 6. Answer this question: Are you satisfied that you have found the best solution?
 Explain.
 A: Yes, MSE is around 10.71 which is close to gradient descent method.

-6. Answer this question: Are you satisfied that you have found the best solution?
-Explain.
-A: Yes, MSE is around 10.71 which is close to gradient descent method.